ItsMayar/FaceRecognitionSystem/README.md

 <h2>Description</h2>
 The aim of this project is to create an Android-based attendance tracking system using Python, featuring facial recognition as a biometric identification method.
-Integrated image processing and data mining techniques, with administrative management functions accessible through a web application.
+Additionally, utilising integrated image processing and data mining techniques, with administrative management functions accessible through a web application.

 <br />